UltraEngine/Documentation/CPP/Semaphore_Signal.md

 # Semaphore::Signal

-This method sets the condition to the signaled state and releases any threads that are waiting on it.
+This method sets the semaphore to the signaled state and releases any threads that are waiting on it.

 ## Syntax